ESGF/ESGF-Playground/README.md

 ### STAC Browser

-A STAC browser simulating a **core** ESGF index is available at http://localhost:9011.
+A STAC browser simulating the **East** ESGF index is available at http://localhost:9011.
+This service should be listening to all the publication, retraction and update events in the Kafka queue.

+A STAC browser simulating the **West** ESGF index is available at http://localhost:9015.
 This service should be listening to all the publication, retraction and update events in the Kafka queue.

 A STAC browser simulating a **secondary** ESGF index is also available at http://localhost:9013.
 This service is